idoomcooks/Banking-App/README.md

 - **User Login:** Existing users can log in using their credentials.
 - **Balance Inquiry:** Displays the user's current account balance after login.

-This project serves as a foundation for expanding into a fully functional banking system with additional features like **deposit, withdrawal, transaction history, and database integration**.
+This project serves as a foundation for expanding into a fully functional banking system with additional features like deposit, withdrawal, transaction history, and database integration.